shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Key Scenes.md

 -   Mudrich fights some cats and gets injured
 -   Wryonin shoots a cat dead from across the map
 -   Ersatzica crosses the river, gets saved my Fisher
--   Ersatzica retrieves the cuffs
+-   Ersatzica retrieves the heirlooms

+# Chapter 2

+Summary: Ersatzica reworks the belt into cuffs

+-   Mudrich goes to Medic Lersha
--   Mudrich gets the cuffs
+-   Ersatzica reworks the belt into cuffs
--   Ersatzica assures Mudrich she’s not stupid
+-   Ersatzica assures Mudrich she’s not stupid “youre a different kind of smart”
 -   Mudrich punches hole in wall

-# Chapter 2
+# Chapter 3

 Summary: Ersatzica finds the boots, fixes the boots, becomes cat